AhmedAdelWafdy7/Secure-OTA-Application/README.md

     Once uploaded, the server publishes the update meta-data to the `ota/update` topic.

 3. **ECU Receives Announcement**
     The `ECU` is already subscribed to the `ota/response` topic.
-Once it receives message, it publishes the update meta-data to the `ota/update_possible` topic as a retained message, notifying the app of a pending update.
+Once it receives the message, it publishes the update meta-data to the `ota/update_possible` topic as a retained message, notifying the app of a pending update.

 4. **App Displays Update**
     The app, subscribed to the `ota/update_possible` topic, receives the new update announcement and shows update details in the UI.
 If the user clicked `install`, the app will publish the update meta-data to the `ota/response` topic.

 5. **ECU Initates Download**
-    Subscribed to ota/response, the ECU reacts by downloading the update using `curl`:
+    Subscribed to `ota/response`, the ECU reacts by downloading the update using `curl`:

     ```bash
     curl -O https://<our-server-ip-address>:80/files/<update-file-version>.bin